Last Updated on March 26, 2021 by Shaun Snapp

 So they live with the lying.

-We repeatedly tell companies not to buy applications that they go ahead and buy anyway, in part because IT does not care if the solution is right for the company.
-They are in our experience buying items that they can place on their resume or that allows them to strengthen their relationship with a vendor.
+We repeatedly tell companies not to buy applications that they go ahead and buy anyway because IT does not care if the solution is right for the company.
+They are, in our experience, buying items that they can place on their resume or that allow them to strengthen their relationship with a vendor.

 Employing companies are a big part of this by making the job market so insecure that the employee or executive feels they have to put their interests ahead of the company that they work for.

 The Problem of Corruption in IT Matches That in US Politics